 2) Mission is overtaken by activity.
 The options have become endless and the mission is no longer clear.
 There is something for everyone, but no one knows exactly how to get plugged in, how to start growing, etc. Activity has replaced the mission of the church.

 3) Too concerned about appearance.
-Churches who are more concerned with appearance are moving to a cruise-ship mindset.
+Churches that are more concerned with appearance are moving to a cruise-ship mindset.
 They become more concerned about what they look like on the outside.
 The impression people get is perfection.
 No place for them.

 4) Comparisons of size and style outweigh the mission God has called you to.
-Every church has it’s corner of the world in which to be a light.
-When we take our eyes off the mission field God has placed us in, and begin to compare with other churches, we have started down a slippery slope.
+Every church has its corner of the world in which to be a light.
+When we take our eyes off the mission field God has placed us in and begin to compare with other churches, we have started down a slippery slope.

 5) The same methods are used each year.
-Cruise ships offer the same basic program, menu and entertainment each week – knowing the people will be changing.
-Asking, “what we did last year” is an indicator we are relying on what was.
+Cruise ships offer the same basic program, menu, and entertainment each week – knowing the people will be changing.
+Asking, “What we did last year” is an indicator we are relying on what was.
 Battleships are constantly refining their plans and making adjustments in order to be best prepared for the current mission field.

-6) Fellowship focused events are far more frequent than outreach events.
-Has fellowship focused opportunities become the main ministry of the church?
+6) Fellowship-focused events are far more frequent than outreach events.
+Has fellowship-focused opportunities become the main ministry of the church?
 Are new people easily able to join those circles?
-Fellowship times are great entry points and great times of community, but can become a hindrance if they become the focus.
+Fellowship times are great entry points and great times of community but can become a hindrance if they become the focus.
 The church is more than a social circle.
 It’s the body of Christ, connected, for sure, but connected for a purpose – to reach the world for Christ.

 7) This attitude: “Get things right, then invite.”
 People (and leaders) in the church begin to talk about the need to “get things straightened out with the people we already have before we can start inviting new people.”
 Truth be told, we will never get all the people in church straightened out.
 The only healthy churches are the ones who are reaching out, inviting, and pulling in new people.
 That act alone will help people grow in faith.

-8) Emphasize programs, formulas and gimmicks as a way to grow.
+8) Emphasize programs, formulas, and gimmicks as a way to grow.
 Growth is the outcome of hearts on fire for Christ.
-It comes from prayer, diligence and careful administration.
+It comes from prayer, diligence, and careful administration.
 Programs aren’t bad in and of themselves, but they are the tools, not the method for growth.
 The method is to make disciples.
 The tools for this are numerous.